 We are proud of our qualified employees who will deliver outstanding service in a friendly manner.
 From the initial survey to the follow-up consultation on the task at hand to the actual work, we value knowledge, professionalism, and hard work, so you can relax knowing you’re in excellent hands.

-Because damp proofing is not a “one-size-fits-all” issue, you should employ a damp proofing specialist who is a member of the House Care Association (PCA) and has the skills and knowledge to inspect your property and offer the best solution properly.
+Because damp proofing is not a “one-size-fits-all” issue, you should employ a damp proofing specialist who has the skills and knowledge to inspect your property and offer the best solution properly.
 Too many homeowners hire a contractor primarily based on price, only to be disappointed when the work is inefficient.
 At Sussex Damp Experts, we’re different; we believe in providing a cost-effective solution that allows you to relax, knowing that your damp issues are permanently resolved.

 Please call us at 01273 257 765 to speak with one of our moisture proofing specialists and discuss your property’s damp concerns.

 Max and his team have been at our property all week and I really can’t thank them enough for the fantastic job they’ve done on plastering both our walls and ceilings.
 They have literally transformed the appearance of our house!
 Not only has Ma…

 From start to finish Max has been incredable.
 His knowledge lin damp proofing is second to none and his team where very clean and polite.
 The plastered finish was like glass so happy we choose Max Plastering for job.

 Lovely bunch of lads left a very neat and clean job.
 Problem was solved.

 Perfect Finnish and all left clean and tidy and no mess.
 Used Max previously and would not hesitate to ask him carry out more work.

 Max, Harvey and Stuart arrived promptly as arranged.
 Done a great job on our outside rear wall.
 Work completed to a high standard, removal of all old material and cleaned up after themselves.
 I am so pleased with the standard of their work they ar…